 All together now Celebrate International Women’s Day with women cyclists from across the globe

 A woman in Manchester hops in the saddle to deliver food and medicine during lockdown.
 A Paralympian in Colorado Springs heads out on a training ride.
-A mom in Cleveland organizes a slow roll for new riders in her community.
+A mum in Cleveland organises a slow roll for new riders in her community.

 Always remember—even when you’re riding solo you’re never really alone.
-There are women and millions of others riding and rooting for you from every corner of the world.
+But there are women riding and rooting for you from every corner of the world.

-Get to know a few of those women below, and honor International Women’s Day by welcoming a new rider into the cycling community today.
+Get to know a few of those women below, and honour International Women’s Day by welcoming a new rider into the cycling community today.

 Latoya Shauntay Snell | Trek Ambassador | NYC, USA

-“As a Black plus size woman, I realize the power in my presence.
+‘As a Black plus-size woman, I realise the power in my presence.
 I often think to myself how powerful it would’ve been to see more people that looked like me in endurance sports.
-What places I would have ventured years ago or fears I would have pushed past if I had access to an apparatus that allowed me to see beyond the streets that I call home.”
+What places I would have ventured to years ago or fears I would have pushed past if I had access to an apparatus that allowed me to see beyond the streets that I call home.’

 Ariana Dormitorio | Philippine MTB National Champion and Asia MTB Champion | Phillipines

 ‘In a male-dominated sport, I strive to inspire more women to ride bikes and show that you can still have fun and be a girl and all while doing an outdoor sport.
 There are still plenty of misconceptions up to this day, but I believe it’s one of my duties to remove these misconceptions and break barriers.’